Here’s a tall tale I shared with Marc Schultz on his promotion site!

 The winter arrived and finally … a heavy blanket of snow.
 School was canceled and all of us marched out to the hill with our sleds.
 Now the bob-sled course looked intimidating and a debate arouse on who would go first.
 I was confident.
 I volunteered.
 I was five-foot-three, well under one hundred pounds.
 I had a Flexible Flyer sled built just after the great war.
 The sled was five feet long, weighed almost as much as me, a solid tank of divine craftsmanship.

 I stretched out on the sled, grabbed the handles at the front and carefully creep over the top of the course.
 The sled slowly tilted over the incline as if I could control slow motion.
 It tilted and the first ten feet were straight down from the erosion.
 Speed accelerated quickly, but I was on the track and heading straight toward the ramp.
 I lifted off the ramp and was feeling good.
 I hit it straight on course and my weight was even and balanced on the sled, but I caught air like those dudes in the Olympics!
-I was only five to ten feet in the air, but I was flying and I could see I was veering off course.
-I had air; I had time, so I leaned on the sled, hoping to sail me back on the bob-sled course.
+I was only five to ten feet in the air, but I was flying far down the hill–and I could see I was veering off course.
+I had air and I had time, so I leaned on the sled, hoping to sail me back on the bob-sled course.
 A noble idea, but I finally landed towards the bottom of the hill, off course, now running through bramble bushes until I hit a small tree the electric company hadn’t cut down yet.
 The sled stopped.
 I went flying again.
 I finally got on my feet.
 My winter jacket shredded by the brambles, scratches on my face, but I was all smiles.
 I dragged the sled to the top of the hill to encourage the others, but I had sailed so far, no one else had the courage, or good sense, to try the hill.
 I would hold the distinction of such bravery.
 The only run.”

 Tyler loved the story.
 He said, “You have the best stories.
 You should be a writer.”
 I had heard the comment from other people, but this time it was special.
 It sparked something in my heart, and I decided one day I would become a writer.